Thermal evolution of dark matter and gravitational-wave production in the early universe from a symplectic glueball model: Results

-This value can be compared with analogous results in $\SU(N)$ Yang--Mills theories.
-Excluding the $\SU(2)$ theory, which has a second-order deconfinement transition~\cite{Engels:1990vr, Fingberg:1992ju, Engels:1994xj}, and hence a vanishing latent heat, the $\SU(3)$ theory has a relatively weak first-order transition, with $\frac{\Lh}{\Tc^4}\simeq 1.4$~\cite{Beinlich:1996xg}, while the values of the latent heat observed in $\SU(N)$ gauge theories with more than three color charges scale well with the dimension of the gauge group and are described by $\frac{\Lh}{N^2\Tc^4} \simeq 0.344$~\cite{Lucini:2005vg}.
-For the $\Sp(2)$ theory, the dimension of the gauge group is ten, i.e., intermediate between those of $\SU(3)$ and $\SU(4)$, and a discontinuous deconfinement transition is observed; hence, if one would argue that this Yang--Mills theory should behave similarly to those based on unitary gauge groups, and would simply attempt crude estimate of the $\frac{\Lh}{\Tc^4}$ ratio by rescaling those found for the $\SU(3)$ and $\SU(4)$ theories according to the number of gluon degrees of freedom, one would get a result in the ballpark between approximately $1.5$ and $3$.
+The continuum estimate for the $\Lh/\Tc^4$ in eq.~\eqref{continuum_estimate_of_Lh_over_Tc4} can be compared with analogous results in $\SU(N)$ Yang--Mills theories.
+Excluding the $\SU(2)$ theory, which has a second-order deconfinement transition~\cite{Engels:1990vr, Fingberg:1992ju, Engels:1994xj}, and hence a vanishing latent heat, the $\SU(3)$ theory has a relatively weak first-order transition, with $\Lh/\Tc^4 \simeq 1.4$~\cite{Beinlich:1996xg}, while the values of the latent heat observed in $\SU(N)$ gauge theories with more than three color charges scale well with the dimension of the gauge group and are described by $\Lh/(N^2\Tc^4)=0.360(6)-1.88(17)/N^2$~\cite{Rindlisbacher:2025dqw} (which is consistent with, and significantly more precise than, the earlier result $\Lh/(N^2\Tc^4) \simeq 0.344(72)$~\cite{Lucini:2005vg}).
+For the $\Sp(2)$ theory, the dimension of the gauge group is ten, i.e., intermediate between those of $\SU(3)$ and $\SU(4)$, and a discontinuous deconfinement transition is observed; hence, if one would argue that this Yang--Mills theory should behave similarly to those based on unitary gauge groups, and would simply attempt to derive a crude estimate of the $\Lh/\Tc^4$ ratio by rescaling those found for the $\SU(3)$ and $\SU(4)$ theories according to the number of gluon degrees of freedom, one would get a result in the ballpark between approximately $1.5$ and $3$.
 The estimate~\eqref{continuum_estimate_of_Lh_over_Tc4} obtained from our simulation results lies within this interval.

-We conclude this section with a few comments on the implications of our results for the two other reasons of interest for a gauge theory based on a symplectic group (beside its potential viability as a framework for particle dark matter, which is discussed more extensively in section~\ref{sec:interpretation_as_a_model_for_dark_matter}), that we mentioned in section~\ref{sec:introduction}.
+We conclude this section with a few comments on the implications of our results for the two other reasons of interest for a gauge theory based on a symplectic group (beside its potential viability as a framework for particle dark matter, which is discussed more extensively in section~\ref{sec:interpretation_as_a_model_for_dark_matter_and_gravitational-wave_production}), that we mentioned in section~\ref{sec:introduction}.